justahero/qrcode-wasm-bindgen/README.md

 | 05-bindgen-webworker |          yes |             n |
 | 06-ffi-webworker     |           no |             n |

-where `n` web workers is dependent on the number of CPUs available.
+where `n` web workers is equal to the number of CPUs available.

-The first two examples do not use any web workers, therefore using a larger number of QR codes to generate will make the page unresponsive, so be considerate.
+The first two examples do not use any web workers, therefore using a larger number of QR codes to generate may render the web page unresponsive.
+The samples with `ffi` mean the memory manamgent is handled via Rust instead of using **wasm-bindgen**.

 ## Setup